Common Types of Truck Accidents

 Call Our Rhode Island and Massachusetts Truck Accident Lawyers

-If you or a loved one were injured in a truck accident caused by inadequate maintenance, contact the truck accident attorneys at Bottaro Law.
+If you or a loved one were injured in a truck accident caused by inadequate maintenance, contact the truck accident attorneys at the Bottaro Law Firm, LLC.
 For more than 12 years, we’ve been committed to helping injured accident victims seek maximum compensation for their losses, and we’re ready to put our experience to work for you.
 Give us a call today at (401) 777-7777 or complete a free consultation form to get started.

 DUI Truck Accident Attorney in Rhode Island and Massachusetts

 Driving any vehicle under the influence of alcohol, drugs, or over-the-counter medications puts everyone on the road at risk—but when an intoxicated driver is behind the wheel of a semi truck, that risk becomes even greater.
 Commercial trucks are heavier, harder to stop, and more difficult to maneuver than passenger vehicles, and they can cause more severe damage when involved in collisions.

 If a DUI truck accident caused you or a loved one to suffer, The Bottaro Law Firm, LLC is here for you.
 We’ve recovered millions of dollars for clients injured in commercial truck accidents, and we want to use our experience to help you too.
 Our consultations are free, so don’t wait.
 Call us today at (401) 777-7777 for a free case review.

 Alcohol and drug use are responsible for a small fraction of truck accidents, but the most DUI-related crashes involve over-the-counter medications.
 These medicines are easy to obtain and can be helpful for minor illnesses, but even when taken as directed, they can cause side effects that impair driving abilities.

 Some of the most commonly abused over-the-counter medications associated with truck accidents include: